ishankumax/Book-store/README.md

 - **Blog Pages**: Access a variety of insightful blogs and articles from experts and contributors.
 - **User-Friendly Navigation**: Smooth and intuitive user journey across the platform.

-## 🗓️ Feature Timeline

-Below is the planned timeline for upcoming features and improvements:

-- **May 2024**:
-  - Introduce user profiles with personalized recommendations.
-- **May 2025**:
-  - Launch a rating and review system for books and blogs.
-- **May 2026**:
-  - Open community forums for discussions on self-help and spirituality.
-- **May 2027**:
-  - Implement e-book purchases and downloads.
-- **May 2028**:
-  - Integrate multi-language support for global accessibility.

 ## 👥 Project Owners

 - **Primary Owner**: Ishan Kumar